YashasviMantha/CMD-Costum/README.md

 These are some shorcuts (Aliases) that I have set which can be eaisly loaded onto the `.bashrc` file.

 To use these clone the repo to your home directory and then copy the contents of the `__bashrc_copy__.sh` to your user `.bashrc` file.
-Then execute the `source ~./bashrc` to load all the commands.
+Then execute the `source ~/.bashrc` to load all the commands.

+Make sure to run `chmod +x *` in the terminal directory.

 Docs: